 Naval life after the War

 After being released from the Royal Navy on the 30th of October 1947 Rod returned to civilian life and work as a Draughtsman in the Folkestone Electricity Supply Co.
 He moved from Folkestone Kent to Haywards Heath in Sussex in April of 1949, in May of that year he applied to join the Royal Naval Volunteer Supplementary Reserve (RNVSR).
-During the intervening years he attended many MTB Officers Reunions and joined the Sussex Flotilla of the RNVSR in 1958.

 In September of 1961 Rod was recommended for entry into the RNR and in November was entered into the permanent RNR as a Lieutenant with adjusted seniority of 18th September 1959.
 He continued to attend RNVSR lectures until the RNVSR was disbanded in 1965.
 As can be seen below he had a very active time during his service in the RNR.
 The number of “short” exercises he took part in are too numerous to mention.

 The six occasions when Rod was sent to Singapore "HMS Terror" allowed him to revisit somewhere he got to know while still serving in HMS Walrus in 1946/7.
 His fascination with the Far East in general and Singapore in particular remained with him throughout his life.
-He told me many stories about his time in Singapore, by the time I managed to visit there the tale he told me about Raffles and sitting on the verandah looking at the beech just over the road was difficult to visualise as that is now a mile or so inland!
+He told me many stories about his time in Singapore, by the time I managed to visit there the tale he told me about Raffles and sitting on the veranda looking at the beech just over the road was difficult to visualise as that is now a mile or so inland!

 Detailed and copious notes were always kept by Rod, he recorded the timings of his flight to Singapore in 1962.
 The plane, a Bristol Britannia 175 – 307 G-ANCE owned by British United Airways.
 He mentioned that the flight was delayed because they had to wait for a Comet Door to arrive that their plane was taking to Singapore!